cuevascarlos/ClinicalTrials/README.md

     return [t for t in textbounds if t not in eliminate]
 ```

-At this point we have a *.conll file* for each text IN IOB format which are the files we will work with.
+At this point we have a *.conll file* for each text in IOB format which are the files we will work with.

 **REMARK:** The file *15023242.ann* contains a mistake that the authors have omitted.